-Finally, we look at the price adjustment costs relative to the frequency of price changes.
-For this we need to calculate the number of price changes the firm undertakes each year.
-Although the company carries only about 8,000 products and it changes the list prices of almost all of them each year, the actual number of price changes it actually undertakes each year is many times higher because of the individually negotiated prices, discounts, and rebates.
+Although the company carries only about 8,000 products and it changes the list prices of almost all of them each year, the actual number of price changes it undertakes each year is many times higher because of the individually negotiated prices, discounts, and rebates.
 For example, many of the company's top customers buy as many as 3,000 different products.
-Big customers like these will usually re-negotiate the prices of many of the products they purchase.
-Therefore, the actual number of price changes undertaken is quite high, in the range of 10,000-54,000 each year.
+Big customers like these will usually renegotiate the prices of many of the products they purchase.
+Therefore, the actual number of price changes undertaken is quite large, in the range of 10,000-54,000 each year.